mattCorriveau12/EDA_Playground/README.md

 ALU with TB
 - Code generated using ChatGPT

+8-bit Memory with TB
+- Code generated using GPT4 (askaichat.app)
+- Originally not working.
+ChatGPT4 got it working.
+GPT3 could not get it working.

 UART Transmitter/Receiver with TB
-- Code generated using ChatGPT
-- Output not working properly.
-Still troubleshooting.
-Will upload once working.

-8-bit Memory with TB
-- Code generated using ChatGPT
+- Code generated using GPT4 (askaichat.app)
-- Output not working properly.
-Still troubleshooting.
-Will upload once working.
+- Originally not working.
+ChatGPT4 got it working.
+GPT3 could not get it working.